Poroing/BiteLanguage/README.md

 # Bite Language

-Just a dumb thing created from a dumb convers with friend
+Just a dumb thing created from a dumb conversation with friends and which is a way for me to write a language inerpreter which I always wanted to do